belle2/basf2/analysis/doc/EventShape.rst

 `G. Fox, S. Wolfram, Event shapes in e+e- annihilation <https://www.stephenwolfram.com/publications/academic/event-shapes-annihilation.pdf>`_

-For an introduction on both the theory of the event shapes variables and their use for continuum suppression and even characterization, you can also check the `slides of the starter kit workshop <https://indico.belle2.org/event/5/sessions/10/attachments/85/122/Continuum_suppression_lecture_V2.pdf>`_ .
+For an introduction on both the theory of the event shapes variables and their use for continuum suppression and event characterization, you can also check the `slides of the starter kit workshop <https://indico.belle2.org/event/5/sessions/10/attachments/85/122/Continuum_suppression_lecture_V2.pdf>`_ .